 Reflecting back on my two years in the full-time MBA program at the Daniels College of Business, I realized there were several things I wish I knew before I started my program.
 Overall, I do not regret my time at Daniels or the relationships I made.
 The experiences I was immersed in during the program equipped me to achieve my career goals today.
 However, I do believe in continuous improvement and I wish to share the things I learned.

-Daniels has numerous student groups.
-I was active in many, including the Graduate Student Ambassador Program, the Executive Mentorship Program and the DU Marketing Association.
-However, with my double concentration in Marketing and Business Analytics I feel like it would have been advantageous to join additional groups that aligned more directly with my career objectives as well as taking on more leadership roles in those groups.
-Students groups are a great way to learn more about business and leadership and provide great opportunities to build your network.
-In addition, student groups will differentiate you from the competition, both on paper (through your resume) and during interviewing with potential employers.
+(1) Get involved with student groups.
+I was active in many graduate student groups at Daniels, including the Graduate Student Ambassador Program, the Executive Mentorship Program and the DU Marketing Association.
+However, with my double concentration in marketing and business analytics, I felt like it would have been advantageous to join additional groups that aligned more directly with my career objectives as well as taking on more leadership roles in those groups.
+Student groups are a great way to learn more about business and leadership and they provide great opportunities to build your network.
+In addition, student groups will differentiate you from the competition, both on paper (through your resume) and during the interview process with potential employers.

 (2) Meet with my academic advisor every quarter.
 Daniels makes it easy to sign up for classes, so I didn’t take full advantage of the opportunities I had to meet with my academic advisor every quarter.
 I didn’t meet with my advisor as often as I should have and it postponed my graduation by a quarter.
 Once I realized how beneficial it was to check in with my advisor before registering for classes each quarter, I got back on track.
 My advisor was a great resource in helping me choose the right classes that met the program requirements while also finding classes that would help me reach my career goals.